togglejs/toggle/README.md

 # Why does your site look just like an [Octopress](http://octopress.org) site?

-I wrote a series on how to migrate from Blogspot to Octopres and then struggled to [get my series](https://github.com/jekyll/jekyll/issues/2226) to look the way I wanted and quickly found myself wanting to hack on something (not in Ruby).
-So I ported my OctoPress site to a static nodejs generated site leveraging Gulp and this set of libraries grew out of it.
+I wrote a series on how to migrate from Blogspot to Octopress and then struggled to [get my series](https://github.com/jekyll/jekyll/issues/2226) to look the way I wanted and quickly found myself wanting to hack on something (not in Ruby).
+So I ported my OctoPress site to a static nodejs generated site leveraging Gulp and this tool-set grew out of it.

 # Can I use it?

 Of course (that's why it's out here) - but I can't say I know the future of it at this point.
 I will probably hack on it once in a while.
-Feel free to start up a [converstaion in the isssues](https://github.com/togglejs/toggle/issues).
+Feel free to start up a [conversation in the issues](https://github.com/togglejs/toggle/issues).